leeroberts67/code-pal-for-abap/docs/checks/pseudo-comment-usage.md

 # Pseudo Comment Usage Check
 ## What is the Intent of the Check?
 The pseudo comment usage check lists the number of Clean Code pseudo comments per object.
 Pseudo comments completely suppress the findings in ATC.
-Thus, this check can be used whether objects without any other finding use a lot of clean code pseudo comments to suppress findings.
+Thus, this check can be used to see whether objects without any other finding use a lot of clean code pseudo comments to suppress findings.

 ## How does the check work?
 It simply counts the number of used clean code pseudo comments.